PromptShieldpromptShieldpromptShield

 Common issues and solutions:

-'No spaCy model found' error
+'No spaCy model found' or 'no NER model loaded' error

 OCR not working on scanned PDFs